 Skype – With a Skype account you can add a Skype Number to it and can pick a number from almost anywhere in the world.
 A Skype number is about US $50 per year.
 We have tested this and Telcel doesn’t impede inbound calls on Skype.

-Google Voice – Google voice is a good option for a US number or to port over an existing US number.
-The Google Hangouts app receives and makes calls to US and Canadian numbers for no charge.
+Google Voice – Google Voice is a good option for a US number or to port over an existing US number.
+The Google Voice app receives and makes calls to US and Canadian numbers for no charge.

 Fongo – Fongo is a good option for a Canadian number or to port over an existing Canadian number.
 The Fongo app receives and makes calls to Canadian and US numbers for no charge.